• About

 • Free Consultation

-Tips for International Candidates Applying to Top U.S. MBA Programs
+Ten Tips for International Candidates Applying to Top US MBA Programs

 Susan Cera

-Most top MBA programs have three admissions rounds.
-Many require that international applicants submit in one of the first two rounds.
-This will allow you sufficient time to process visa paperwork before starting the program.
-(You may want to read this article on programs with a STEM designation, which gives international students with F-1 visas the eligibility to extend the optional practical training [OPT] period to work in the United States from 12 to 36 months.)
+Most top MBA programs have three admissions rounds, and many require that international applicants submit in one of the first two rounds.
+Doing so will allow you sufficient time to process visa paperwork before starting the program.
+(You may want to read our blog post on STEM-designated MBA programs, which give international students with F-1 visas the eligibility to extend the optional practical training [OPT] period to work in the United States from 12 to 36 months.)

 GMAT or GRE?
 Most MBA programs are test agnostic, so play to your own strengths.
 Take a practice exam for both the GMAT and the GRE and see which suits you.
 Next, create a plan for studying and set a date to take the exam.